rsandb/file-version-manager/readme.txt

 2. This is the second screen shot

 == Changelog ==

+= 0.11.0 =
+* Updated the migration method to include file and category exclusion from the file browser
+* Updated toggle template to use the exclusion settings

 = 0.10.2 =
 * Fixed toggle template not displaying if there were no files in the parent category